luebken/commenthub/README.md

 - [ ] Some web UI
 - [ ] Authenticate with Github OAuth
 - [ ] Allow users from the same org read shared comments
+- [ ] Chrome-plugin which includes CommentHub into GitHub